Equipment to help you live independently at home

-If you live in social housing, speak first to your Housing Association as they may be able to provide equipment directly.
+If you live in a Housing Association property, you can also speak your Housing Association or Registered Social Landlord as they may be able to provide equipment directly.

 Below are some useful websites where you can find more information about products or equipment to support independent living.